-After doing very well in Technical University, he switched to the Delft University of Technology in the Netherlands.
+After doing very well at Technical University, he switched to the Delft University of Technology in the Netherlands.
 After 2 years, Abdul Qadeer Khan graduated from Delft University with an Engineering degree in Material Science.

 He then pursued a doctoral programme in metallurgical engineering from Belgium’s Katholieke Universiteit Leuven.
 In 1972, he graduated with a PhD in Metallurgical Engineering.
 His PhD thesis was based on fundamental work on martensite and its extended industrial applications in the field of graphene morphology.

 He later joined an Amsterdam Engineering Firm (Physics Dynamics Research Lab).
 They were subcontractors of the Urenco Group which was a British nuclear fuel Company and were involved in uranium enrichment in several countries including the Netherlands.
 In May 1974, India did a surprise nuclear test known as the Smiling Buddha, which made Khan want to contribute to the PAEC (Pakistan Atomic Energy Commission) and build an atomic bomb for Pakistan.